jfcloutier/karma_system/design_notes/plans.md

 # Plans

-A Cognition Actor (CA) seeks, through the execution of plans, to persist pleasant experiences it holds and to terminate its unpleasant experiences.
+A Cognition Actor (CA) seeks, through the execution of plans, to persist pleasant experiences it has and to terminate its unpleasant experiences.

 ## Recap

 A CA is part of a hierarchichal collective of CAs that animate an agent.
 Each CA has an umwelt composed of a small number of CAs from the (abstraction) layer below.

 A CA synthesizes its experiences from its observations, past and current, of the experiences in its umwelt.
-It observes by predicting umwelt experiences and receiving prediction errors when the predictions are wrong.
+It observes by being informed of activations (actions/directives executed), and by predicting umwelt experiences and receiving prediction errors when the predictions are wrong.

 The experiences of a CA exist in the context of wellbeing measures, current and trending.
 The wellbeing measures are fullness (energy), integrity (health) and engagement (relevance).
 They signal risks, present or absent, growing, steady or decreasing, to the survivability of a CA and, possibly and transitively, the entire collective of CAs.